 So, using the solar generator, I grind the beans, brew the coffee and froth the hot milk.
 Living for seven years in Holland cured me for ever of instant.
 The percolator draws 900W for a short time and the system handles that with ease, even at this early hour.

 Before long my wife and daughter have two washing machines running simultaneously; they don't draw much current, using water from the solar hot water geyser.

 A long and indulgent hot water shower costing nothing is one of the benefits that a solar geek can look forward to; the lovely soft rainwater is captured and stored in our rainwater reservoir; the self priming pumps are driven by the sun.
-It leaves zero carbon footprint.
+It leaves no carbon footprint.

 I don't buy into the philosophy that we must be exceedingly stingy with our water; by reorganising your home, you can enjoy half an hour in a shower like this with no detrimental effect on the environment.

 Whilst they are busy, I spend about five minutes throwing in the makings of our homemade loaf; it only takes few moments to prepare the dough and get it into the solar electric breadmaker; it draws very little current until the last 50 minutes in the baking cycle; that's just before noon when there is plenty of energy from the sun, even with the solar pool pump on continuously.

 Every day in the life of solar geek Bernard Preston, he starts with three cups of tea, a pot of filter coffee and then we enjoy a hot breakfast, so it's not long before I have an onion frying in butter on the portable induction stove; that's a must whether you are going solar or not.
 It works faster than gas and uses less than half the electricity of a conventional spiral plate.

 In another few minutes I'll be adding the makings for eggs Florentine; a must if you lack energy, are concerned about your cholesterol, or are banting.
 That's the easiest way to lose weight by the way.
 Type it into the search engine below.